-Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Where the Foreign Community Meets › Temporary residency before 31 December?
+Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Community Chinwag › Temporary residency before 31 December?
 Permit and staying on Crete worries › Reply To: Temporary residency before 31 December?
 Permit and staying on Crete worries

 - Practcally Cretan

 Greece Is A Place – Who You Know Counts Most in Officialdom

 Greece as you know is a person to person place.
 It is really is all about who you know and if they have any sway with local officals “to smooth the way”.